Abhishe1710/credit-card-fraud-Detection/README.md

-right click on the unused area open the "Open in terminal" and type the below command python pygame5.py press enter and it will project the game
+right click on the unused area open the "Open in terminal" and type the below command python pygame5.py press enter and it will project the game.